zowe/docs-site/docs/user-guide/cli-using-daemon-mode.md

 3. Click the link to download the executable (.tgz file) for your operating system.
 4. Unzip the zowe .tgz file and place the zowe (or zowe.exe) file into a directory which occurs on your PATH earlier than the directory containing the NodeJS zowe command.

+**Note:** The Mac executable may need an exception for an unidentified developer: [Open a Mac app from an unidentified developer](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac)

 ## Running zowe commands with the zowe executable

 Verify that you have installed [the @next release of Zowe CLI](cli-install-cli-next.md) and the [zowe native executable](#install-the-zowex-native-executable).